Download Now ( 100% Working Link )

-The notes found on this post are grossly inadequate for 2013 syllabus.
+The notes found on this post are grossly inadequate for 2015 and beyond syllabus.
 So be forewarned.
 Students are advised to grasp the basics, then consult a university general chemistry or inorganic chemistry textbook.

 ** The toughest questions can be found from this chapter, which many teachers rush through due to insufficient time.
 Much reading is required.